‘Siesta Key’ Star Madisson Hausburg Buys First Home With Boyfriend Ish Soto

 Siesta Key star Madisson Hausburg shared some exciting news with her Instagram followers on Wednesday.
 The 25-year-old Florida native posted a photo of herself standing under a massive chandelier and announced she was officially a homeowner.

-While it initially appeared that she purchased the home alone, her boyfriend Ish Soto, a former Siesta Key producer, left a comment on the post that made it clear she did not buy the property on her own.
+While it initially appeared that she purchased her new residence alone, her boyfriend Ish Soto, a former Siesta Key producer, left a comment on the post that made it clear she did not buy the property on her own.

 “Our new home is almost as beautiful as you!!!” the 46-year-old wrote on his girlfriend’s post.
+Of note, he used the same photo on his Instagram account a few weeks ago.

 Dressed in a hot pink mini dress and sky-high heels, Madisson leaned against a large glass table in a room that boasted floor to ceiling windows.
 The second photo in her social media post showed a gray cat looking outside on a beautiful sunny day, but the MTV reality star kept the location a secret — for now.

 “You guys will find out where sooooon I promise!
-LA or SK?” she responded to several followers who asked about the new house.
+LA or SK?” she responded to several followers who asked about her new place.

 When the season was filmed several months ago, Madisson moved out of the apartment she shared with castmate Chloe Trautman and headed home to live with her father.
 According to a previous report by the Inquisitr, their rocky friendship improved after they stopped living together.